myrestop/myblog/runflow_java_developer_point.md

-# The full java developer manual of the productivity application RunFlow
+# The full Java developer manual of the productivity application RunFlow

 This manual is writing for Java developers, if you are not a Java developer, you can read our [developer manual](runflow_developer_point.md).
 Of course, you can continue reading if you are interested.